| Utah

 works its way northeast back to Poison Spring Canyon.
 Already about

 40 feet deep, maybe 50 feet wide.
 No water in canyon yet.
+Looks to be a dry wash, large angular boulders along watercourse, the

 "road" fairly well graded and cleared.
 Continue generally